-Aid stations in trail and ultramarathons are more than just a physical checkpoint in a race, but also a mental one.
-They can be a huge boost to our race day from seeing cheerful volunteers and crews, hearing a festive atmosphere, and getting the nutrition needed to keep having a solid race.
+Trail running aid stations are more than just a physical checkpoint in a race, but also a mental one.
+They can be a huge boost to our race day from seeing cheerful volunteers, pacers and crews, hearing a festive atmosphere, and getting the nutrition needed to keep having a solid race.
 They also can be a place where you might stare into oblivion and have no clue what to do, especially after a tough section or many hours on your feet.
 Knowing what to do at an aid station can keep you moving strong and minimize down-time.

 Aid stations serve a few basic purposes: food and drink, a place to pick up gear, and a place to pick up/interact with crew.
-If you are new to the trail and ultrarunning scene, you’ll probably be amazed at the sight of your first aid station, and maybe overwhelmed with the choices of food (which can be simple snacks or gourmet, grilled entrees) and drink.
+If you are new to the trail and ultrarunning scene, you’ll be amazed at the sight of your first aid station, and maybe overwhelmed with the choices of food (which can be simple snacks or gourmet, grilled entrees) and drink.
 Aid stations offer a place to sit, and perhaps even sleep.
-You can usually get cozy by a fire at the night stations.
-The atmosphere is usually supportive but chill and relaxed.
+You can get cozy by a fire at the night stations.
+The atmosphere at aid stations is supportive but chill and relaxed.

 Common Aid Station Foods